nass600/BasicFormsTutorial/README.md

 4. Back to the Controller, we create this new class and pass in the needed parameters.
 Then we process the form and checks the return value of the handler processing.
 If true, everything is ok and our entity has been persisted so we redirect the response to the Project's listing.
 If false we will return the form again with the errors.
 5. Finally, provide feedback to the user about the form processing failure or success via flashes.
+Write these flashes on a different twig template and include it in the form listing

 ### 2. Edit form